 Classification is one of two main types of supervised learning techniques (regression the other).
 Classification models predict a class label, such as whether a customer will return or not, whether a certain transaction represents fraud or not, or whether a certain image is a car or not.
 Classification approaches are useful for business problems that have large amounts of historical data, including labels, that specify if something is in one group or another.
 In unsupervised learning, clustering algorithms that group data in meaningful ways are a type of classification technique.

 Classification is a machine learning technique that can effectively solve many business problems to deliver high value.
 An example of a classification task is predicting when an equipment or a machine is likely to fail.
 This predictive maintenance task is a common problem faced by manufacturing and operations-focused companies.
-Predictive maintenance can help avoid failure events that may be expensive or potentially dangerous.
+C3 AI Reliability can help avoid failure events that may be expensive or potentially dangerous.
 Another high-value use case for ML-based classification methods is the detection of fraud, money laundering, and other financial crimes.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.